St Helen's (skyscraper)

+Demolition of the building began in early 2025, following approval of the redevelopment plans in December 2024.
+Once demolition is completed, this will be the tallest skyscraper ever demolished in London.
+The only taller building ever to be dismantled in London was the Old St Paul's Cathedral after the Great Fire of London.
+It stood at an estimated 150 metres.

 History

 Design and development

 In 1961, the Commercial Union Assurance Company had acquired a site in St Mary Axe, in the City of London, which it desired to develop as its new headquarters.
 The site comprised adjacent properties in St Mary Axe and the former Shell building in Great St Helens.
-At the same time the Peninsular and Oriental Steam Navigation Company was planning to redevelop its city offices in Leadenhall Street.
+At the same time, the Peninsular and Oriental Steam Navigation Company was planning to redevelop its city offices in Leadenhall Street.

 Due to a number of issues affecting both sites, notably poor access to the Commercial Union site and the restricted width of the Peninsular and Oriental site, it was not possible to obtain planning consents that would optimise the amount of floor space desired by either company.
 As a result, the two companies decided to participate in a joint development that would involve the reallocation of site boundaries and the creation of an open concourse area at the junction of Leadenhall Street and St Mary Axe.
 Both companies were to have frontages on the new concourse and would retain site areas equivalent to those enclosed by the original boundaries.

 The architect for the project was the Gollins Melvin Ward Partnership, who acknowledged the influence of Mies van der Rohe.
 The design was an elongated cube in the modernist international style.
 The original cladding (apart from the windows) was anodidized aluminium, whose colour changed in varying lighting conditions from dark grey to dark bronze.

 The tower has 24 usable office floors.
 In addition there are two double-height plant floors; the boiler rooms on one of the plant floors also serviced the neighbouring Peninsular and Oriental building.
 The floor-to-site-area ratio is 5.5:1.
 There were five underground levels, providing the staff restaurant, garage and three levels of storerooms and strongrooms.

 Below the lowest office floor, the design was broken by an open podium which was designed to provide elevated pedestrian access via the City of London Pedway Scheme.
 Pedway was an ambitious but ultimately unfulfilled scheme to improve traffic flow in the City of London by means of the construction of a network of elevated pedestrian walkways.
 From the mid-1960s to the 1980s, developers of major sites were required to provide access to the Pedway network as a condition of obtaining planning consent.
 The requirement was unpopular with designers, who regarded the results as visually unappealing unused space that often provided pedestrians with dead ends.
 In the case of this development, a podium-level walkway was constructed that linked the Commercial Union building with its neighbour, the Peninsular and Oriental building.